Chart Color Schemes

 AreaSearch assessment of residential development activity positions Eli Waters among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers indicates Eli Waters recorded around 129 residential properties granted approval each year over the past five financial years.
-This totals an estimated 646 homes from FY-21 to FY-25.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Eli Waters had around 129 new homes approved per year over the past five financial years, totalling an estimated 646 homes.
 As of FY-26110 approvals have been recorded.
-The average new residents per year per dwelling constructed is 0.6 over these five years, suggesting new construction matches or outpaces demand.
+The average number of new residents per year per dwelling constructed between FY-21 and FY-25 was 0.6.
+This suggests that new construction is matching or outpacing demand, providing buyers with more options and enabling population growth.

-The average construction value for new properties is $370,000.
-This financial year has seen $15.2 million in commercial development approvals, indicating steady investment activity.
-Compared to the rest of Queensland, Eli Waters shows 155% higher new home approvals per person, offering buyers ample choice and exceeding national averages.
-Recent construction comprises 94% detached houses and 6% townhouses or apartments, maintaining low density character with a focus on family homes.
+The average expected construction cost value for new properties in Eli Waters is $370,000.
+In the current financial year, $15.2 million in commercial development approvals have been recorded, indicating steady commercial investment activity.
+Compared to the Rest of Qld, Eli Waters shows 155.0% higher new home approvals per person, which should provide buyers with ample choice and is significantly above the national average, indicating robust developer interest in the area.
+Recent construction comprises 94.0% detached houses and 6.0% townhouses or apartments, maintaining the area's traditional low density character focused on family homes appealing to those seeking space.
 The location has approximately 27 people per dwelling approval, indicating an expanding market.

 Frequently Asked Questions - Development